 Switzerland is a landlocked country in Central Europe, bordered by Germany, France, Austria, Liechtenstein, and Italy.
-Its geography is divided among the Swiss Alps, the Swiss Plateau, and the Jura mountains, with the Alps covering most of the territory.
-The majority of Switzerland's population lives on the plateau, where major cities like Zurich, Geneva, and Basel are located.
-The country's population is around 9 million.
+Its geography is dominated by the Swiss Alps, though most of the population resides on the Swiss Plateau, home to major cities like Zurich, Geneva, and Bern.
+The country has a population of about 9 million and is known for its unique position within Europe.

-In 1901, Johanna Spyri, the Swiss author and creator of Heidi, passed away.
+In 1901, Johanna Spyri, the Swiss author famous for creating Heidi, a beloved children's book character and a symbol of Switzerland, died.

-In August 1914, Switzerland declared its second general mobilisation in response to the outbreak of the First World War.
+In August 1914, Switzerland's second general mobilisation was declared in response to the First World War outbreak.

-In 1917, the Swiss neutrality was seriously questioned by the short-lived Grimm–Hoffmann affair.
-Also Vladimir Lenin remained in Switzerland until 1917.
+In 1917, Swiss neutrality was seriously questioned by the short-lived Grimm–Hoffmann affair.
+Also during World War I, Vladimir Lenin remained in Switzerland until 1917.

 In 1930, the headquarters of the Bank for International Settlements (BIS) moved to Basel, Switzerland.